haessr/haessr/README.md

 ### Hi there 👋

-My name is Haessler, but everybody calls me Haess.
+My name is Haessler, but everybody calls me Haess (like the avocado).

 I am a network engineer who decided to switch to a career in software development.